tobyhodges/studious-happiness/episodes/31-cmd-line.md

 ~~~
 {: .bash}

-This code works nicely for generating plots of multiple datasets, but there is
+This code works nicely for generating plots of multiple data sets, but there is
 now a lot to read comfortably.
 It would be nice to break this work into clear
 chunks of code.
 This can be accomplished by making the argument checking section
 and the body of the for loop their own functions.
 This requires surprisingly few